realshouzy/auto-file-sorter/README.md

 ## Installation

-Make sure you have python (^3.11) installed, and then install all the required libraries by typing the following command on the root of the project:
+Make sure you have python (^3.11) installed, and then install all the required libraries by typing the following command in the root of the project:

 ```bash
 pip install -r requierments.txt